arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 The submission database (currently MySQL) is responsible for the persistence of operational and core descriptive metadata about submissions.
 Operational metadata includes information related to arXiv workflows and processes.
-Core descriptive metadata are the core publication metadata fields required for arXiv submissions (e.g. title, authors, abstract).
+Core descriptive metadata are the core metadata fields required for arXiv submissions (e.g. title, authors, abstract).
 The primary source of truth for the state of each submission is a set of transformation events.
 Derivative representations (e.g. of submission objects) are also stored for querying and